How to Optimize Distribution & Middle Mile Logistics

 The last step to optimize your middle mile logistics operation is to see if your hard work paid off.
 In order to see the results of all the planning from the previous steps, you should check the reports and analytics on your route planner.

-When using the Route4Me route planner, you get a clear and easy-to-understand visual overview of your operation.
+When using the Route4Me easiest route planner software, you get a clear and easy-to-understand visual overview of your operation.
 The route reports and analytics dashboard breaks down data into statistics and useful middle mile logistics KPIs so you can better understand metrics such as:

 Route4Me enables you to generate reports as per each truck driver or delivery driver, a specific date, or stop type.
 You can even download the generated reports with routing data as CSV files.